iaincollins/bbc-question-time-data/README.md

 # BBC Question Time Data

-Apperance data for the BBC Question Time TV show, and scripts to genreate the apperance data.
+Appearance data for the BBC Question Time TV show, and scripts to genreate the apperance data.

 It includes a record of each appearance by a guest, along with their Wikipedia entry to uniquely identify them and - where possible - it includes the political party affiliation for politicians.

 An outcome from this project has been to improve the on underlying data stored in Wikipedia to make the structured data it contains more useful.

-[I have also written about it](https://medium.com/@iaincollins/bias-in-bbc-question-time-66f77ecc11ec).
+[I've done a write up about it on Medium](https://medium.com/@iaincollins/bias-in-bbc-question-time-66f77ecc11ec) and it's mentioned and the data used [in this Economist article](https://www.economist.com/graphic-detail/2019/01/09/question-time-the-bbcs-flagship-political-show-gets-a-female-host).

 ## Licence